University-of-Illinois-Chicago-CS/cs425-assignment1/README.md

 Display the triangles in the WebGL canvas, according to the number specified in the fourth slider (between 1 and n triangles).

 ### Submission
-The delivery of the assignments will be done using GitHub Classes.
+The delivery of the assignments will be done using GitHub Classroom.
 It will not be necessary to use any external JavaScript library for your assignments.
-If you do find the need to use additional libraries, please send us an email or Discord message to get approval.
 Your assignment should contain at least the following files:
 - index.html: the main HTML file.
-- assignment0.js: assignment main source code.
+- assignment1.js: assignment main source code.

 ### GitHub Classroom
 [git](https://en.wikipedia.org/wiki/Git) is a version control system, designed to help developers track different versions of your code, synchronize them across different machines, and collaborate with others.
 Follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git on your computer.
 [GitHub](https://github.com/) is a website that supports git as a service.
 [This](https://guides.github.com/activities/hello-world/) a nice tutorial on how to get started with git and GitHub.

 We will provide a GitHub Classroom link for each assignment.
 Follow the link to create a repository.
 Use `git clone` to get a local copy of the newly created repository.
 After writing your code, you can push your modifications to the server using `git commit` followed by `git push`.
-For example, if your username is `uic-user`:
+For example (replace NetID with your actual UIC username):

 ```
-git clone git@github.com:uic-cs425/assignment-0-uic-user.git
+git clone git@github.com:University-of-Illinois-Chicago-CS/cs425-assignment1-NetID.git
 touch index.html
 git add index.html
 git commit -am "index.html file"